 Everyone else involved—especially on the Irish side—dropped their schtick in favor of a reverence for what took place on the field that day.
 Notre Dame players came off less defensive and bitter, while Miami’s athletes—even in defeat—hold that contest in high regard.
 Everyone involved that day knew they were a part of something special.

 CBS Sports’ Brent Musberger called the game and in typical, vintage commentator fashion, still snickered about the controversial tee, praised the educational rehabilitation of quarterback Rice and refused to give an inch on the position he’s held for years—be in the 1985 game, the Gary “fumble” or the villainous label slapped on Miami; never even once playing devil’s advocate.

 In case all of that wasn’t enough for Canes Nation to boil over; Creadon saves his ultimate weak-sauce dig for last—an insinuation that Miami’s pounding of Notre Dame in November 1989 was the result of a tight and watered-down Irish bunch, afraid of Holtz’s supposed threat to yank scholarships if his players engaged in any pre- or post-game fisticuffs.
 Without that clamp-down, a pointless “what if” moment.

 Miami tipped its hat to Notre Dame; Johnson admitting on camera they were the better team that day in 1988.
 When presented a comparable moment regarding the 27-10 takedown of the defending champs and nation’s top-ranked team sporting a 23-game win-streak—Creadon instead chose a caveat and self-imposed an asterisk on a game that didn’t need one; the Canes proving who they are, while the Irish showed their asses, yet again.

 May the filmmaker remain tortured by that loss just as team captain and Irish linebacker Ned Bolcar were when interviewed on hallowed Orange Bowl grounds in the wake of defeat.

 “This one is going to haunt us the rest of our lives.
 I hate this damn place.”

 Agreed.
-Just has a viewing of Catholics vs. Convicts and that controversial afternoon in South Bend haunted us, old rival.
+Just as a viewing of Catholics vs. Convicts and that controversial afternoon in South Bend will forever haunt us, elitist Domers.